View of Santa Marta bay with Sierra Nevada mountains rising dramatically behind the city

 Santa Marta's Marina Internacional handles cruise ship visits.
 The modern marina can accommodate most cruise ships dockside, though larger vessels may anchor and tender.
 The marina area is well-developed with restaurants, shops, and taxi stands.

-The historic center (Centro Histórico) is about 15 minutes on foot from the marina along the waterfront.
-The walk passes Taganga fishing village viewpoints and the city's beaches.
+The historic center (Centro Historico) is about 15 minutes on foot from the marina along the waterfront promenade.
+The pleasant walk passes Taganga fishing village viewpoints and the city's popular urban beaches.

 As Colombia's oldest city (founded 1525), Santa Marta offers authentic Latin American culture beyond the typical Caribbean cruise port experience.
 This is a real working city, not a tourist construct.